 Let’s go back to those dark days of 2020…

 The national awareness that COVID-19 was a large-scale killer on the loose first dawned on us in March of 2020.
 That’s when things began to shut down.
 Retail and manufacturing operations of all types were closed by government decree.
-If there was no one out there buying, what was the point of making things to sell them?
+If no one was buying, what was the point of making things to sell them?

 The auto industry was no different.
 Factories shut down and dealerships closed (except for their service departments).
-To avoid even larger losses, the car manufacturers and other suppliers cancelled their orders of raw materials and other items.
-This included the auto parts that were needed not only for new vehicles, but also for those older vehicles that required replacement parts when theirs wore out.
+To avoid even larger losses, the car manufacturers and other suppliers canceled their orders of raw materials and other items.
+This included the auto parts needed not only for new vehicles but also for those older vehicles that required replacement parts when theirs wore out.
 Car sales dropped by 30%.
 It seemed to many “experts” that these dark days would last for a long, long time.

 In the junk car business, things were very much the same.
 People put off junking their cars, either letting them sit or fixing them up just enough to keep driving them.
 What would be the point of replacing their cars if they were going to be stuck at home for a long time with nowhere to drive?